gagle/node-argp/README.md

 Version: 0.0.6

 Inspired by the extremly well-known [argp C library](http://www.gnu.org/software/libc/manual/html_node/Argp.html), this module parses GNU-style command-line arguments.
 Help, usage and version messages are automatically generated, line-wrapped at 80 columns and fully customizable.
-The modules checks for errors and can be easily adapted to your needs.
+The module checks for errors and can be easily adapted to your needs.
 You don't even need to configure anything, the options will be parsed following the GNU rules:

 ```javascript
 var argv = require ("argp").argv ();
 ```

-`argp` also works when Node.js is in debug mode.
+This module also works when Node.js is in debug mode.

 #### Installation ####